This dialog box allows adjusting all the parameters of the recording and triggering engine.

 Number of buffers: This is the number of buffers used for the data streaming mechanism from the device driver.
 Large numbers will result in a more save operation but larger memory requirements.

 Slave: This option is only available in the RECORDER USGH software version and activates the slave mode for UltraSoundGate XX16H devices.
+The first device on the Device list box cannot be configured as a slave.

 This button (only available in the RECORDER USGH software version) launches the Advanced USGH Device Settings dialog box for configuring the UltraSoundGate XX16H devices.